delpapa/TweetGen/README.md

 To test the model, I have used as examples the two candidates for the 2nd round of the 2018 Brazilian presidential election.
 Namely, the candidates are [Fernando Haddad](https://twitter.com/Haddad_Fernando) and [Jair Bolsonaro](https://twitter.com/jairbolsonaro).
 Of course, the model can be applied to any particular twitter user of your preference, as long as you have access to their data.

 The default parameters already result in some reasonably fun output tweets, and also show a bit of what such 'simple' model can learn.
-The outputs contain a few mistakes and typos, of course, as the model learns the whole Portuguese language based only on a set of approx. 3000 tweets.
+The outputs contain a few mistakes and typos (for a temperature of 0.7), of course, as the model has to learn the whole Portuguese language based only on a set of approx. 3000 tweets.
+Some tweets are grammatically non-sense, and most tweets lack any meaning at all.

 First, let's start with the tweets from Haddad (chosen by alphabetical order, and not by any political affiliation, inspiration, admiration, aspiration, or computation).
 Nice looking output tweets are (outputs only in Portuguese, as this is the language the candidates typically tweet):